prashant-jayan21/minecraft-dialogue/README.md

 ** Disclaimer: these instructions have been tested with macOS (Sierra and Mojave) + IntelliJ only. ** Add Windows stuff ...
 TODO

+You can either install our Malmo fork using our pre-built version or build from source.

 ### Using our pre-built version ###
 TODO ...
 1. Download our pre-built version, for Windows or macOS.